 (4) Generation Resources shall have protective relaying necessary to protect its equipment from abnormal conditions as well as to be consistent with protective relaying criteria described in Section 6.2.6.3.4, Generator Protection and Relay Requirements.

-(5) The Voltage Ride-Through (VRT) requirements do not apply to faults that occur between the generator terminals and the transmission voltage side of the Generator Step-Up (GSU) transformer, or when clearing the fault effectively disconnects the Generation Resources from the ERCOT System.
+(5) The Voltage Ride-Through (VRT) requirements do not apply to faults that occur between the generator terminals and the transmission voltage side of the Generator Step-Up (GSU) transformer, or when clearing the fault effectively disconnects the Generation Resource from the ERCOT System.

+(6) A Generation Resource may be tripped Off-Line or curtailed after the fault clearing period if this action is part of an approved Remedial Action Scheme (RAS).

+(7) Each Generation Resource shall provide technical documentation of VRT capability to ERCOT upon request.